 To be eligible for either a rate/term or a cash-out refinance, the subject property must be taken off the market on or before disbursement date.
-The borrower must also confirm in writing the reason for the prior listing and intent to rent out the subject property.
+The borrower must also confirm in writing the reason for the prior listing and intent to occupy the subject property.

-For recently listed properties the LTV will be based on the lesser of the most recent list price or the current appraised value should be used to determine loan-to- value for both rate/term and cash-out transactions.
+For recently listed properties the LTV will be based on the lesser of the most recent list price or the current appraised value should be used to determine loan-to-value for both rate/term and cashout transactions.

-Non-Arm's Length and Interested Party Transactions
+Non-Arm length and Interested Party Transactions